Help! My Dog Barks & Lunges at Other Dogs!

 You need a new cue on walks for “something is about to happen and it’s going to be good.”
 Too often, we train our dogs that something bad is going to happen when we see another dog on our walks.
 We panic, raise our voice, tighten or yank back on the leash.
 You need to retrain yourself as well as your dog.
 At home, practice your phrase.
 Every time you say it, give your dog lots and lots of treats.
 Your dog will start watching you whenever you say this phrase, and when you use it on walks it will help you turn your dog away from “encroaching danger.”

-Be unpredictable and fun!
+Be Unpredictable and Fun!

-When you’re out on walks, change your pace and direction.
+When on walks, change your pace and direction.
 Go slowly, speed up, rotate once, then again.
 Weave around trees, stop for your dog to put his “feet up” on curbs, jump on the bench, then off again.
 If your dog doesn’t know what his crazy person will do next, his attention will be on you, instead of “out there.
 “Who cares about those other dogs anyway?
 My human is way more fun!”

 Find It